ReX-XAI/ReX/docs/config.md

 Used with option `--heatmap` and `--surface`.
 Default: 'magma'.
 See the [Matplotlib documentation](https://matplotlib.org/stable/users/explain/colors/colormaps.html) for a list of all possible colourmaps.

+`multi_style = 'composite'`

+Whether to plot all multiple explanations on the same image, or to plot them on separate images with `multi_style = 'separate'`.

 ## [causal] section